 Inmate witness statements were properly admitted as evidence regarding the decision-maker's state of mind in determining that deputy violated departmental rules on use of force.
 In re Kemp, CSB 19-13, 4-5 (7/28/14), citing Zamora v.
 Board of Education for Las Cruces Public Schools, 553 Fed.
 Appx.
 786, 790 (10th Cir.
 2004).

-Admission of evidence of matters not contained in disciplinary letters did not violate due process where hearing officer did not consider that evidence in determining the issues on appeal.
-In re Gutierrez, CSB 67-11 (4/4/13).
+Admission of evidence of misconduct not contained in disciplinary letters did not violate due process where hearing officer did not consider that evidence in determining the issues on appeal.
+In re Redacted, CSB 67-11, 2-3 (4/4/13).

-Under CRS 48, an agency is precluded from introducing documents appellant produced during settlement negotiations in his disqualification appeal.
-In re Murphy, CSA 09-11, pp. 1-2 (Order 10/7/11).
+Under CRE 408, an agency is precluded from introducing as evidence in appeal the documents appellant produced during settlement negotiations.
+In re Murphy, CSA 09-11, 1-2 (Order 10/7/11).

-Physician-patient privilege may be impliedly waived when a party raises an affirmative defense that makes his physical condition the basis of the affirmative defense.
-In re Cullen, CSA 127-08, p.
-2 (1/7/09).
+Physician-patient privilege may be impliedly waived when a party raises an affirmative defense for which his physical condition is the basis.
+In re Cullen, CSA 127-08, 2 (1/7/09).

-Challenge to legality of background check is not properly before hearing officer on appeal when appellant answered those questions without objecting, and did not assert a discrimination claim in the appeal.
-In re Mitchell, CSA 05-05, p.
-8 (6/27/05).
+Appellant’s challenge to legality of background check questions is not properly before hearing officer on appeal when appellant answered those questions without objection, and did not assert a discrimination claim in the appeal.
+In re Mitchell, CSA 05-05, 8 (6/27/05).